quocbaongo/GromacsMartiniTutorial/README.md

 In this tutorial, we will use Martini force-field v3.0 (available at http://cgmartini.nl/index.php/martini-3-0) and Gromacs 2020.4 (available at https://manual.gromacs.org/documentation/2020.4/download.html).
 The biological system for investigation is a complex of Leptin- Leptin binding domain CRH2.

-# To create environment for MDAnalysis
+## 1. Simulation environment
-conda env create -f env.yml
+To create the required environment for performing CGMD simulations and their subsequent analyses, use the following command: conda env create -f env.yml

 It is important to note that the script in the MDAnalysis directory can only be used for CGMD simulation, and it will not work for ATMD simulation.